 Okay, so how can we tell if a wine is vegan-friendly?

 "Unfortunately you can’t always tell from the label if a wine is vegan-friendly.
 I would say most artisanally made, low-intervention wines are suitable, but the best way to be sure is to buy wine from an independent wine store with knowledgeable staff.
 At RAW WINE we require full disclosure from producers and we share this information with visitors."

 We’d also add that a spot of online shopping can make your vegan wine hunting a tad easier too, with outlets like Ocado and Waitrose enabling you to search specifically for vegan wines.
-In the meantime, we’ve rounded up some of our favourite vegan-friendly wines so you can make a toast to wine time, without the worry.
+Plus, speciality wine merchants like Laylo — boxed wine experts — who make filtering wine types super handy (a dream especially for those new to wine or newbie vegans).
+In the meantime, we’ve rounded up some of our favourite vegan-friendly wines so you can make a toast to wine time, without worry.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by us.
 All product details reflect the price and availability at the time of publication.
 If you buy or click on something we link to on our site, we may earn a commission.